 Tissue repair is initiated with clot formation and platelet degranulation.
 This leads to a release of growth factors, described above, necessary for wound repair.
 After platelets are activated at a wound site, proteins are released that influence virtually all aspects of the wound healing cascade.
 Activated platelets “signal” to distant repair cells, including adult stem cells, to arrive at the injury site.
 Because the concentrated platelets are suspended in a small volume of plasma, the three plasma proteins fibrin, fibronectin, and vitronectin contribute to a repair matrix.

 Tendons and ligaments have a very poor blood supply, which leads to an incomplete or much delayed healing response.
-PRP assists in recruiting these natural healing cells to an area that has been deficient, thereby allowing the body to repair the tissue faster.
+PRP assists in recruiting these natural healing cells to an area that has been deficient, allowing the body to repair the tissue faster.
 This leads to a faster reduction in pain.
-Most importantly, this translates to a faster return to sports and activities of daily living.
+Most important, this translates to a faster return to sports and activities of daily living.

-- An autologous blood collection (blood drawn from the patient)
+- an autologous blood collection (blood drawn from the patient),

-- Plasma separation (blood is centrifuged)
+- plasma separation (blood is centrifuged), and

-- Application of the plasma rich in growth factors (injecting the PRP into the area)
+- application of the plasma rich in growth factors (injecting the PRP into the area).

 (article continues below the video)